xuru/pyvisdk/docs/source/do/host_disk_partition_block_range.rst

     .. py:attribute:: type

-        The type of data in the partition.
+        The type of data in the partition.See type